The Six-Foot Rats — An important and powerful educational tool disguised as a fun and colourful children's book!

 We want to spread this message far and wide, and where better to start than with our children.
 Children are our future, and if we can change their perceptions and break the current conventional cycle, the next generation will help us see animal experimentation become a dark story in a history book.

-There are 2047 primary school libraries and 72 public libraries, so 2,119 libraries in total!
+We want to send the book to 2,106 libraries across NZ in total!
 It costs $10 for each book to appear in a library.
-That means we need $21,190.
+That means we need $21,060.

-Help us get The Six-Foot Rats in every public library and primary school in NZ HERE
+Help us get The Six-Foot Rats into public libraries and primary schools across NZ HERE

 A Christchurch primary school read the Six-Foot Rats in class and the response was powerful and could mark a change in history for animals in science.
 After the teacher Miss Vale read the book out to class, they had a discussion about animal experimentation.
 The children were all very engaged and spoke out about their anger that animals were hurt like that, for nothing.